yadavraganu/database/nosql/cassandra/architecture.md

 Each of which specifies an absolute number of replica nodes that must respond to a request.
 ### QUORUM
 The QUORUM consistency level requires a response from a majority of the replica nodes.
 This is sometimes expressed as:

 `Q = floor(RF/2 + 1)`

 In this equation, Q represents the number of nodes needed to achieve quorum for a replication factor RF.
 ### LOCAL_QUORUM
 ### ALL
 The ALL consistency level requires a response from all of the replicas.

 Consistency is tuneable in Cassandra because clients can specify the desired consistency level on both reads and writes.
-There is an equation that is popularly used to represent the way to achieve strong consistency in Cassandra: R + W > RF = strong consistency.
+There is an equation that is popularly used to represent the way to achieve strong consistency in Cassandra:

+`R + W > RF = strong consistency`

-In this equation, R, W, and RF are the read replica count, the write replica count, and the replication factor, respectively; all client reads will see the most recent write in this scenario, and you will have strong consistency.
+In this equation, R, W, and RF are the read replica count, the write replica count, and the replication factor, respectively.
+All client reads will see the most recent write in this scenario, and you will have strongconsistency.